K7MDL2/CI-V_Serial_Band_Decoder/README.md

     RADIO_MODEL=IC9700

-Not setting the right model results in the wrong band frequency limits and band labels applied and GPIO won't be correct.
-If you change this you must restart the program.
-If it is running as a systemd service then use the stop/start utilities.
+  If the program is current runing in teh background as a systemd service then use the stop/start utilities to cause teh configf to be reloaded.

 Here are the new PTT input pin and mode additions